Whether it’s a recession, a pandemic or any other kind of economic crisis or downturn, you can still thrive. But how?

-The Silver Lining in a Very Dark Cloud
+The Silver Lining in a Dark Cloud

-But this contrasts dramatically with the positive and upbeat headlines coming from researchers, analysts and companies in the internet sector.
+And yet this contrasts dramatically with the positive and upbeat headlines coming from researchers, analysts and companies in the internet sector.

 These headlines are supported by very upbeat forecasts about revenue growth across all areas of online business …